Command line basics

 Listing files

 Now that I’m in my “Downloads” directory I want to see what files I’ve downloaded.
-To do this, I can use the ls command to list files in the directory.
+To do this, I can use the ls command to ‘list’ files in the directory.

 lswhich returns:

 BDNF-data.tsv CORI_Candidate_SNP_draft_250528_clean.docx differential-expression2.tsvYour “Downloads” directory will of course have different files.
 If I need to display more information about these files, such as the time that they were created or how large they are, I can supply the ls command with arguments.
+For example:

 ls -lahReturns